 From helping to celebrate a joyous family occasion to offering spiritual guidance, those who work in religion and theology perform valuable services for our society.
 Some individuals use their background in religious studies to better comprehend the world’s religions and societies.
 Others act as spiritual guides for a particular religion or denomination.
 Individuals interested in these kinds of careers can pursue bachelor’s degree programs in religion and theology.

-What to Expect From Bachelor's Degree Programs in Religion and Theology
+What are Bachelor’s Degree Programs in Religion & Theology

 Individuals enrolling in specific programs, such as bachelor’s degree programs in Christian studies, or pursuing careers with religious organizations can expect specialized classes in:

 - History of the world’s religions

 What Could I Do With An Online Bachelor’s Degree in Religion & Theology

 Some graduates of online bachelor’s degree programs in religion and theology will begin their careers as clergymen, while others become religious studies instructors.
 Because of the nature of liberal arts degree programs, graduates may even go on to careers in a variety of non-religious fields.
 Below are some potential career opportunities, along with relevant salary figures as reported by the Bureau of Labor Statistics (BLS):

 - Clergy perform a variety of activities related to worship, such as planning weekly services, preaching or leading congregational singing.
 Clergy also provide training in a particular religion or denomination and offer guidance to members.
 May 2014 median salary for clergy: $43,950

 - Religious activities and education directors typically plan and carry out events for adults and children for religious purposes.
 They also provide members with counseling for a variety of issues as well as religious education.
 May 2014 median salary for religious and education directors: $38,480